-- 1. The objective of the tariff policy is to ensure that: - 1.1 The tariffs of the Municipality comply with the legislation prevailing at the time of implementation. - 1.2 The Municipal services are financially sustainable, affordable and equitable.

-- 1.3 The needs of the senior citizens, indigent and disabled are taken into consideration. - 1.4 There is consistency in how the tariffs are applied throughout the municipality and to align, in a timeframe as practical as is possible, any deviations of the current tariff structure with this policy.
+- 1.1 The tariffs of the Municipality comply with the legislation prevailing at the time of implementation. - 1.2 The Municipal services are financially sustainable, affordable and equitable. - 1.3 The needs of the senior citizens, indigent and disabled are taken into consideration. - 1.4 There is consistency in how the tariffs are applied throughout the municipality and to align, in a timeframe as practical as is possible, any deviations of the current tariff structure with this policy.